The French Martini is an elegant three-ingredient cocktail with pineapple, vodka, and a kiss of French Chambord. Perfect for entertaining!

 - Pour the Chambord into the shaker

-- Place the top on the shaker and shake vigorously for about 30-seconds
+- Place the top on the shaker and shake vigorously for about 30 seconds

-- Leave the strainer on the shaker and gently pour the shaken martini into the martini glasses
+- Leave the strainer part on the shaker and gently pour the shaken martini into the martini glasses

 - The strainer will prevent any ice from going into the glasses and diluting the finished cocktail

-Hint: The colder the ingredients when you start the more refreshing and frothy the French Martini cocktail will be when you pour it!
+- The colder the ingredients when you start the more refreshing and frothy the French Martini cocktail will be when you pour it!

 Since there are only 3 ingredients in the original French Martini there aren’t a lot of substitutions to be made, however, here are a few ideas if you feel like getting creative!